llihwerd/telling-stories/README.md

 ![Starting Screen](https://file.notion.so/f/f/a6799029-867e-4fd1-9571-a40b90a542a4/814e1cb1-2853-4c1e-8932-6610ad14e9af/README_sc1.png?id=abe41aa2-565a-4eed-b889-08f8f9110093&table=block&spaceId=a6799029-867e-4fd1-9571-a40b90a542a4&expirationTimestamp=1704441600000&signature=-hH7NI5jEQXpAhRKT61-4jHWLD8tglYYqqoTt9pQhco&downloadName=README_sc1.png)

-Players step into the role of Pokemon Trainer in the world of Pokemon!
+Step into the role of a Pokemon Trainer in the world of Pokemon!

-Players decide where the story goes by choosing between possible actions.
+Decide where the story goes by choosing between possible actions.

 There are numerous different endings to the game, choose wisely!